 This change of name/title should be fed through to the departmental and SU systems automatically.

 It is also possible to set a ‘preferred name’ within the Warwick system by choosing the ‘Edit my preferred name’ option within the same panel.
 This name will be used in informal communication sent to you by the university, and should be used in most instances in preference over your legal name e.g. module registers, pigeonholes etc., but cannot be used on official documentation such as degree certificates or transcripts.

-For staff, changes to name and title may be made by completing a Detail Amendment Form and sending it to Payroll, HR, University House.
+For staff, changes to name and title may be made by amending your personal details on SuccessFactors.
 You may leave the title box blank if you wish to use no title.
-Any change of name (though not title) will also necessitate sending a copy of some form of ‘evidence’ for the name change, such as a deed poll.
+Any change of legal name (though not title) will also necessitate sending a copy of some form of ‘evidence’ for the name change, such as a deed poll.